NUSTemple/scala-training/09-Use Spark to do linear regression.md

 Use Spark's ML-lib to utilize in-built machine learning capabilities of Spark.

 1. First step is to include ML-lib as a dependency in the pom.xml file.
 Use the following piece of code to include Spark ML-lib.
 Spark version being used here is Spark 2.3.
+Spark ML-lib version is chosen keeping in mind the compatibility with Scala 2.11.

 ```xml
 <dependency>